-Katie (Miller) Falco returns for her sixth season as an assistant coach with the South Dakota State University women’s basketball team.
+Katie (Miller) Falco returns for her seventh season as an assistant coach with the South Dakota State University women’s basketball team.

 A native of Solon, Iowa, Falco was a standout player at Northern Iowa, ending her career fifth on the career scoring charts with 1,343 points.
 A first-team all-Missouri Valley Conference performer in 2003, she finished second in the league with 18.2 points per game in leading the Panthers to their second Women’s NIT appearance in three years.
-She also set a UNI record for career free throw percentage at 82.4 percent, making an MVC-record 53 consecutive free throws during her freshman season.
+She also set a UNI record for career free-throw percentage at 82.4 percent, making an MVC-record 53 consecutive free throws as a her freshman season.

 Falco also excelled in the classroom, earning Verizon Academic All-America honors in 2003 while completing a bachelor of arts degree in sports psychology.
-She then moved on to pursue a master’s degree in physical education at Utah State, where she served two years as graduate manager for an Aggie women’s basketball team that was reinstated following a 16-year hiatus.
+She pursued a master’s degree in physical education at Utah State, where she served two years as graduate manager for an Aggie women’s basketball team that was reinstated following a 16-year hiatus.

 She and her husband, David, are the parents of a Dominic (6) and Jillian (4).